Pratishthagpt/Task_Management_System/ReadME.md

 # Task Management System

+The Task Management System involves a set of RESTful APIs to manage user authentication, task management, role management, and user management.

 ## Instructions to Run the Application Locally

 Follow these steps to get the application up and running on your local machine: